 You know social media?
 Bigger.

 Imagine having a time machine and being able to go back in time.
 You’d know everything you know now but it hasn’t happened yet so you can bet on the Red Sox winning the 2004 World Series and invest in Apple and Microsoft in the early 90s to become one of the richest people in the world.

 There are some things out there that don’t require a time machine to give you the insider tip though and the growth of artificially intelligent machines is almost certainly going to be one of them.

-When it comes to AI, there are a lot of different terms and buzzwords thrown about, so let’s take a look at what’s what.
+When it comes to AI, there are many different terms and buzzwords thrown about, so let’s take a look at what’s what.

 The majority of topics covered on Elle Knows Machines fall either within the remit of computer science (making computers do things), mathematics (the language that describes all of the universe), or data (specifically, how to make machines utilize large amounts of it and then do useful things with it).

 This site mainly focuses on the top-level categories of artificial intelligence and data science and in many ways these can be thought of as siblings – different but with a shared lineage and significant cross over.

 In the case of AI, we’re really talking about a relatively broad term that encompasses a number of different sub-fields while being tangentially related to others, either directly or indirectly.

 This is a visual conceptualization of how the different areas fit together: